Dan Brown Quote

 About Dan Brown

-The Robert Langdon novels are deeply engaged with Christian themes and historical fiction, and have generated controversy as a result.
-Brown states on his website that his books are not anti-Christian and he is on a "constant spiritual journey" himself.
+The Robert Langdon novels are deeply engaged with Christian themes and historical fiction, and have subsequently generated controversy.
+Brown states on his website that his books are not anti-Christian and that he is on a "constant spiritual journey" himself.
 He states that his book The Da Vinci Code is "an entertaining story that promotes spiritual discussion and debate" and suggests that the book may be used "as a positive catalyst for introspection and exploration of our faith."